Is My Phone Listening To Me? Yes, and Here’s What To Do About It

 You can also revoke app admin permissions in the security section in settings.
 In addition, you could put your Android in safe mode, which stops third-party apps from running in the background, and then reboot it.
 Doing this is simple: Just press the power button and hold it until you see the power off option.
 Then, select power off and hold it until you see the reboot in safe mode prompt.

 Other common options include resetting your browser to factory settings, resetting your entire device to factory settings, or clearing out your downloads.
-Overall, your best bet is to take proactive measures before your phone can get infected, whether that’s installing anti-malware apps or using Android’s Google Play Protect function in your app store settings.
+Overall, your best bet is to take proactive measures before your phone gets infected, such as installing anti-malware apps or enabling Android’s Google Play Protect in your app store settings.

 How to turn off Google Assistant on Google Maps and Android Auto